Contentious Commercial Dispute Advice

 Share the contract, emails, notices, invoices, payment records, drawings, specifications, project records and any evidence linked to the dispute.

-If the matter is suitable, the next step, fixed fee instruction, client care letter and invoice are arranged before work begins.
+f the matter is suitable, the proposed next step, fixed instruction fee, client care letter and invoice are arranged before work begins.

-You can find out whether your matter fits before committing to the next step.
+You can find out whether your matter fits before committing to the next instruction.

 Contentious commercial dispute FAQs